 In the lessons about dividing decimals by decimals, I have tried to explain the principle behind the common shortcut ("Move the decimal point in both the divisor and the dividend enough steps that the divisor becomes a whole number").
 This shortcut actually has to do with the principle that when you multiply the divisor and the dividend by the same number (any number), the value of the quotient does not change.
-This even ties in with equivalent fractions.
-Many school books never explain this principle in connection with decimal division.
+This principle even ties in with equivalent fractions.
+Many school books never explain it in connection with decimal division.

-The last lessons in this chapter deal with measuring units and the metric system, and they round out our study of decimals.
+The last lessons deal with measuring units and the metric system, rounding out our study of decimals.